openziti/ziti-doc/docfx_project/ziti/clients/macos.md

-This is a markdown file for android doc
+This is a markdown file for mac os doc